-Respondent id Respondent Name Response Area Officer Comment Action behalf of Stop Norwich Urbanisation the Planning Inspectors.
+Respondent id Respondent Name Response Area Officer Comment Action the Planning Inspectors.
 The levels of charging cannot therefore be justified.
 There is inadequate accountability for the disbursement of these sums of money.
 The paltry level of 5% to local councils is a travesty of any ideas of Localism.
 The introduction of a Garage Tax is unjustified.
 The proposals for future changes to the CIL regulations in the future to fund affordable housing is disgraceful.
 That is not infrastructure.
 Egger LLP, on behalf of Asda Stores Limited We act for Asda Stores Limited, who have asked us to make representations on their behalf in respect of the draft Charging Schedules prepared by the Greater Norwich Development Partnership on behalf of Norwich City Council, Broadland District Council and South Norfolk Council.
-As the Charging Schedules proposed are the same for all three councils (albeit with some variations between areas within the combined districts of the three councils) we will confine representations to a single set of comments on the collective effect of the three Charging Schedules.
-This is consistent with the approach of the councils, which has been to achieve a universal charging schedules.
-This is consistent with the approach of the councils, which has been to achieve a universal charging schedule, and to the disproportionate loading of the Community Infrastructure Levy upon two limited classes of development: retail uses, especially large convenience goods based supermarkets and superstores of 2000 square metres gross or more, and additionally (although of less direct concern to our client) residential development.
+As the Charging Schedules proposed are the same for all three councils (albeit with some variations between areas within the combined districts of the three Charging Schedules.
+This is consistent with the approach of the councils, which has been to achieve a universal charging schedule amongst the three districts.
+We wish to object fundamentally to the approach taken to assessing the Charging Schedules, and to the disproportionate loading of the Community Infrastructure Levy upon two limited classes of development: retail uses, especially large convenience goods based supermarkets and superstores of 2000 square metres gross or more, and additionally (although of less direct concern to our client) residential development.
 The stated purpose of the Community Infrastructure Levy is to raise revenue for infrastructure necessary to serve development.
-The rationalisation for the imposition of the Community Infrastructure necessary to provide for the needs of development authorised by planning process to fund the infrastructure necessary to provide for the needs of development authorised by planning process to fund the infrastructure necessary to provide for the needs of development authorised by planning process to fund the infrastructure necessary to provide for the needs of development authorised by planning process to fund the infrastructure needs of the verbility of (minor) developments that escaped the requirements before those) the revenue olilected, it was argued, has been raised by Section 106 Agreements before those) the revenue collected, it was argued, has been raised by Isradial disproportionately from a limited number and class of Noted- see Q7 and issues relating to the CIL regulations
+The rationalisation for the imposition of the Community infrastructure necessary to provide for the needs of development authorised by planning process to fund the infrastructure necessary to provide for the needs of development authorised by planning permissions.
+While revenue has historically been raised by Section 106 Agreements (and Section 52 Agreements before those) the revenue collected, it was argued, has been raised disproportionately from a limited number and class of developments were either effectively subsidised by larger developments, or were allowed to proceed, and individually and cumulatively contributed to infrastructure requirements, without being required to pay for them.
+The Community Infrastructure requirements, without being required to pay for them.
+The Community Infrastructure requirements, without being required to pay for them.
+The Community Infrastructure requirement Noted- see Q7 and issues relating to the CIL regulations